TarsCloud/Tars/Install.md

 - You can later deploy the tarslog to a large hard disk server
 - In practice, even if the master and slave nodes are hung, the normal operation of services on the framework will not be affected, only the publishing will be affected

-After install, there will be four databases created: db_tars, db_tars_web, tars_stat and tars_property.
+After install, there will be five databases created: db_tars, db_tars_web, db_user_system, tars_stat and tars_property.

 - db_tars is the core database for framework, it consists of services info, service templates and service configuration, etc.
 - db_tars_web is the core database for tars web
+- db_user_sysetm is user auth system for web
 - tars_stat is the database for service monitor data.
 - tars_property is the database for service properties monitor data.